Dark Matter Dilution Mechanism through the Lens of Large Scale Structure

 \textbf{Imprint on the Matter Power Spectrum --} Let us begin with a simple heuristic understanding of how the matter power spectrum is affected, which we then sharpen by a thorough numerical study.
 The secondary population of $X$ becomes non-relativistic when the photon temperature drops to

-which is rather low for $n \sim \mathcal{O}(1)$ and nearly independent of $g_*$.
+which is rather low for $n+m \sim \mathcal{O}(1)$ and nearly independent of $g_*$.
 Above $T_{\rm NR}$, the DM fluid is made of the non-relativistic primordial and the relativistic secondary component.
 The energy density of the latter is more important at temperatures above $T_{\rm NR}/{\rm Br}_X$.
 In this regime, the effective sound speed of the $X$ fluid is large, which interrupts the regular logarithmic growth of density perturbations in $X$.
-This results in a suppressed primordial matter power spectrum $P(k)$ on length scales smaller than the Hubble radius at temperature $T_{\rm NR}/{\rm Br}_X$, see FIG.~\ref{fig:pk}.
-The resulting $P(k)$ would thus disagree with the large scale structure measurements, unless ${\rm Br}_X \ll 1$.
+This suppresses the primordial matter power spectrum $P(k)$ on length scales smaller than the Hubble radius at temperature $T_{\rm NR}/{\rm Br}_X$, see FIG.~\ref{fig:pk}.
+The resulting $P(k)$ would thus disagree with the LSS measurements, unless ${\rm Br}_X \ll 1$.

 We now turn to a quantitative numerical analysis in the parameter space of $m_X$ versus $m_Y$.
 For each point we first set the dilutor lifetime $\tau_Y$ using Eq.~\eqref{eq:DMrelic}.
-Next, we determine the entire phase space distribution $f_X$ with Eq.~\eqref{eq:fX} and evolve it with {\tt CLASS}~\cite{Lesgourgues:2011re, Blas:2011rf, Lesgourgues:2011rh} to obtain $P(k)$.
-We scan over $\sim 200$ points in the mass range $m_X \in (1\,{\rm keV}, 1\,{\rm MeV})$ and $m_Y \in (1\,{\rm GeV}, 10^{16}\,{\rm GeV})$ for both models in TAB.~\ref{tab:models}.
+Next, we determine the phase space distribution $f_X$ with Eq.~\eqref{eq:fX} and evolve it with {\tt CLASS}~\cite{Lesgourgues:2011re, Blas:2011rf, Lesgourgues:2011rh} to obtain $P(k)$.
+We scan over $200$ points in the mass range $m_X \in (1\,{\rm keV}, 1\,{\rm MeV})$ and $m_Y \in (1\,{\rm GeV}, 10^{16}\,{\rm GeV})$ for both models in TAB.~\ref{tab:models}.
 The results are shown by the colored curves in FIG.~\ref{fig:pk}, where we set ${\rm Br}_X = 0.1$, while the black solid curve is the fiducial $\Lambda$CDM model.